ucf-nstc/rajaraman/content/group/student-7.md

-###Sandra Springer
+###Sarah Fremgen
 ___

 **Academics**: Applied Life Sciences (Bachelor of Science) Undergraduate Student, Hochschule Kaiserslautern (Zweibrucken, Germany); Visiting Student to UCF; graduating in Spring 2018

-***Interests***: I am fascinated of the mixture of the technical education combined with biological, medical and chemical components of my studies.
-Important for me is to combine all these facts in my career.
-I will do my practical phase and bachelor thesis here at the NSTC.
-The NSTC seems for me the perfect place to combine these interdisciplinary areas.
+***Interests***: Nanoscience is interesting because you work with materials of a very small scale but the results can also be applied in bigger scales.
+Another point is that physics, chemistry and biology can be easily combined with technology.
+Therefore, I chose the NSTC to do my bachelor’s thesis here.

-***About***: When I get my Bachelors, I want to continue my education in a related master studies.
+***About***: I want to pursue a master’s degree in the field of nanoscience.